 Fire Extinguisher Refills

 Your employees need to trust that their workplace’s fire extinguishers will function properly for any fire emergency.
 Once fire extinguishers are installed, there should be an ongoing maintenance schedule that includes regular inspections to keep your units ready and fully functional in the event of an emergency.
+Having a fire alarm set in place is not enough to say that your premises are ready for unforeseen events like fire.

-You may be tempted to perform your own fire extinguisher maintenance and inspections.
+You may be tempted to perform your own fire extinguisher testing and inspections.
 This may include fire extinguisher refills when necessary.
 Saving some money up front in this way includes risks and other issues when a facility manager decides to refill the workplace’s fire extinguishers.
-Time may be a cost when checking fire extinguishers to determine their functional status and performing the refill process properly.
+Time may be a cost when checking fire extinguishers to determine their functional status and performing the fire extinguisher refill process properly.
 Even more importantly, if the refill process is not done adequately, then the extinguisher could malfunction in an emergency.
 In addition, handling pressurised chemicals in the refill process is a task that should be done by a trained professional.

 The pressure indicator drops below a satisfactory operating level.